c8r/kit/readme.md

 # Kit

-Components and tooling for development environments, style guides, and demos.
+Development and documentation tools for React component libraries, style guides, and demos

+- Components for development and documentation
+- Library view for organizing examples
+- Prompt-based project generator
+- Zero-config development server
+- Compatible with any React setup

 ## Getting started